CZ P07 Gen 2 Review

-Let me introduce you to the CZ P07 Gen 2 handgun.
+Let me introduce you to an interesting handgun: the Gen 2 P07.
 Just a glimpse of the strong lines and proportionality of the P07 sends me into a finger-twitching daydream of combat shooting bliss.
-However what really sold me was taking this pistol and feeding it some lead at the range (spoiler: I’m officially a new convert to this blaster).
+However, what really sold me was taking this pistol and feeding it some lead at the range Spoiler: I’m officially a new convert to this blaster; you’ll see why in my CZ P07 Gen 2 Review.

 This compact yet feisty shooting machine combines the lightweight, easy-to-carry polymer frame that has made striker-fired pistols all the rage, as well as the hammer-fired double-action safety on that first trigger pull (more common on the heavier full-metal semi-auto pistols).